Mark Antony: Death

 This mid-1st-century-BC Roman wall painting in Pompeii, Italy, showing Venus holding a cupid is most likely a depiction of Cleopatra VII of Ptolemaic Egypt as Venus Genetrix, with her son Caesarion as the cupid, similar in appearance to the now lost statue of Cleopatra erected by Julius Caesar in the Temple of Venus Genetrix (within the Forum of Caesar).
 The owner of the House of Marcus Fabius Rufus at Pompeii walled off the room with this painting, most likely in immediate reaction to the execution of Caesarion on orders of Augustus in 30 BC, when artistic depictions of Caesarion would have been considered a sensitive issue for the ruling regime.

 Octavian, now close to absolute power, invaded Egypt with Agrippa in August of 30 BC.
 With no other refuge to escape to, Antony stabbed himself with his sword in the mistaken belief that Cleopatra had already committed suicide.
-When he found out that Cleopatra was still alive, his friends brought him to Cleopatra's monument in which she was hiding, and he died in her arms.
+According to Plutarch, when as he lay dying he was told that Cleopatra was still alive; he was brought by his friends to Cleopatra's tomb where she was hiding and he died in her arms.

 Cleopatra was allowed to conduct Antony's burial rites after she had been captured by Octavian.
 Realising that she was destined for Octavian's triumph in Rome, she made several attempts to take her life and finally succeeded in mid-August.
 Octavian had Caesarion and Antyllus killed, but he spared Iullus as well as Antony's children by Cleopatra, who were paraded through the streets of Rome.